 Main Benefits of A Solar Powered Pond Pump

 The most obvious benefit from a solar powered ponds is that the solar panels that comes with the kits absorb energy from the sun to provide electricity to the pond pump.
 This provides a green solution to your pond with no monthly running electrical cost.

 Another benefit is they are smaller and quiet than traditional pumps and are powerful enough to run smaller water features.

 Given the fact that they can run with just the rays of the sun, these solar powered pumps can also offer a back-up solution for when there are power outages that are not weather related.
-A good example would be if you area has rolling blackouts during the summer where the solar panels would be absorb a lot of energy during the summer months.
+A good example would be if your area has rolling blackouts during the summer when the solar panels would be able to absorb a lot of energy during the summer months.

 Major Drawbacks of Solar Powered Pond Pumps